Fake leads drain your budget. But that’s not the only problem with bad lead data.

 Meta’s algorithm works best when it has enough data to act on.

 The conversion leads performance goal, for instance, lets you optimize your ad delivery toward prospects who look like your closed-won customers.
-That means you can weed out just anyone willing to fill out a form without a genuine intent.
+That means you can filter out people who fill out forms but are unlikely to become customers.

 Of course, having a connected data ecosystem can help you build audience segments to create hyper-focused custom audience lists as well.